-In Optimizely Content Management System (CMS), internal links are stored in an internal permanent format meaning you can rename files and templates, change host names without affecting the links.
+In Optimizely Content Management System (CMS), internal links are stored in an internal permanent format, meaning you can rename files and templates and change host names without affecting the links.

 You can paste a permanent URL into a web browser for debugging.

 CMS preserves additional URL segments and query parameters (after the content-specifying part of the URL) when it converts a permanent link.
 So, you can link to a specific action on a controller (potentially with parameters) or something routed by a partial router.
 A registered route must match the URL.

 XHtmlString (corresponding to

 PropertyLinkItemCollection) support permanent links.
 However, the basic string (corresponding to